bluesky66-dev/kibana/x-pack/plugins/infra/docs/test_setups/infra_metricbeat_docker_nginx.md

 ## Metrics UI

-Now start HyperSec Kibana and navigate to the Metrics UI.
+Now start Kibana and navigate to the Metrics UI.
 You should see your containers in the `Docker` tab, and `nginx` metrics on the node detail page for each container.

 ## Clean up